rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 ### Colors

-In this tutorial, We are going to create a non-fungible token to represent our collectible color tokens.
+In this tutorial, We are going to create a NFT to represent our collectible color tokens.

 You will be able to create new color tokens and claim them so that they can be held in a digital blockchain wallet.